InesIzere/TDD/README.md

 2. Pass it on
 3. Refactoring your code.
 </br>
-In our test we have created a Stream class that contain a standard method getContent that returns html ( a string that contains valid html ready to be displayed on a web page) and we have chose Advice and Joke.
+In our test using rspec, we have created a Stream class that contain a standard method getContent that returns html ( a string that contains valid html ready to be displayed on a web page) and we have chose Advice and Joke.
 </br>
 After we added unit tests in 3 places in your existing code information system and we got our test results.